-After landing in Keflavik, we drove six hours to reach the northwest peninsula called WestFjords.
+After landing in Keflavik (the airport for Reykjavik, capital city of Iceland), we drove six hours to reach the northwest peninsula called WestFjords.
 The WestFjords is where the outdoor apparel brand 66 North originated in 1926, making protective clothing for Icelandic fishermen braving the harsh weather of the North Atlantic sea.
-Here, fishing still is the main industry and extreme weather can still be a matter of life or death.
+Here, fishing remains the main industry and extreme weather can still be a matter of life or death.
 Driving on mountains passes between fjords in whiteout conditions (see the picture above – where is the road?), we quickly learned to use road.is, a genius live road condition website telling us how bad or good the road ahead was.

 As the snow blizzard relented by the sea, we spotted dozens of fish-drying huts, harbingers of savory snacks to come.
 Inside of hundreds of strips of fish filets with skin attached, hanging from wooden beams like paper garlands.